chinamike65/hugo-tuolesi/content/book6/book6en.md

 Some people say that they dreamed that Buddhas and Bodhisattvas gave themselves empowerment and teachings, and said that they had obtained the inheritance of a certain Dharma.
 This is also a false inheritance.

-When a bodhisattva of the rank is practising the dream yoga method of the consummation stage, the Buddha or Bodhisattva in the dream is the real Buddha and Bodhisattva.
+When a bodhisattva of the rank is practising Dream Yoga method of the consummation stage, the Buddha or Bodhisattva in the dream is the real Buddha and Bodhisattva.
 At this time, the Dharma door and empowerment passed on by the Buddha and Bodhisattva can be said to have been passed down.

 However, this kind of inheritance can only be passed on when the inheritance of this method is broken.
 If it is not broken, the inheritance cannot be passed on in a dream.

-For practitioners below the rank of Bodhisattva, what they dream of in their dreams cannot be considered inheritance.
+For practitioners below the rank of Bodhisattva, what they dream of in their dreams cannot be considered transmission.

-There are five kinds of lineages.
+There are five kinds of transmission.

 All lineages must be passed on face-to-face in front of the guru.
 The Dharma transmitted through the Internet, telephone, video, audio and video recording cannot be regarded as lineage, but it is possible to learn the Dharma through these.

 85

 understand emptiness

 As a teacher, there is no requirement to realize emptiness, but one should be able to truly understand emptiness in words.

 A guru who possesses the five virtues is the guru we take refuge in.